Expunging or Sealing Adult Criminal Records in Washington

 Getting Legal Help

 Cleaning up a criminal history can be complicated, and the law can change at any time.
-If you are not sure whether your record qualifies for expungement in Washington—or for advice about your personal situation—you should contact a qualified criminal law attorney.
+If you're not sure whether your record qualifies for expungement in Washington—or for advice about your personal situation—you should contact a qualified criminal law attorney.
 A good lawyer can guide you each step of the way.

 Get Professional Help